Quantum-enhanced sensing with variable-range interactions: Robustness of sensors with long-range interactions against imperfections

 Let us move to a situation when the sensor is in contact with the bath.
-It was shown that the Ramsey protocol for quantum sensing \cite{huelga, lee2002} does not provide the metrological advantage when the Markovian noisy environment is present \cite{huelga}, i.e., the correlation time of the noise is much smaller than the interaction time between the probe and the target field.
+It was shown that the Ramsey protocol for quantum sensing \cite{huelga, lee2002} does not provide the metrological advantage when the Markovian noisy environment is present \cite{huelga}, i.e., the correlation time of the noise is much shorter than the interaction time between the probe and the target field.
 If the system undergoes evolution under uncorrelated noise so that the corresponding entanglement resource decays rapidly, the separable states and entangled states provide the same uncertainty in estimating a parameter \cite{huelga}.
-In a subsequent work \cite{matsuzaki2011}, it was shown that under a similar dephasing noise, precise engineering over noise correlation time and characteristic time of the system can achieve better estimation.
-In that, if the time of dephasing, $(T_{dph})$, is comparable or larger than the exposure time $(t_{int})$ of the target field, the evolution would be non-Markovian-kind and hence quantum advantage can be regained \cite{matsuzaki2011}.
-With the sensor having long-range interactions, we then search for the appropriate interaction time as $t^{open}_{int}$ value that can overcome the SQL.
+In Ref. \cite{matsuzaki2011}, it was shown that under a similar dephasing noise, precise engineering over noise correlation time and characteristic time of the system can achieve better estimation.
+More specifically, if the time of dephasing, $(T_{dph})$, is comparable to or longer than the exposure time $(t_{int})$ of the target field, the evolution would be non-Markovian and hence quantum advantage can be regained \cite{matsuzaki2011} see Appendix. \ref{app:time_inhomo}).
+With the sensor having long-range interactions, we then search for the appropriate interaction time as $t^{open}_{int}$, a value that can overcome the SQL.

 We perform the evolution in the presence of the environment when the probe is interacting with the target field.
-The corresponding Linbladian equation is given as
+The corresponding Lindbladian equation is given as

 Under the zeno-like measurement assumption of $T_{dph}>>t^{open}_{int}$, the above equation is analytically solvable as